dawnnafus/RTHM/Getting_Started.md

     + Feed 4902 Methane
   4. GPS data

-Put these datasets side-by-side in the "refinery-data" folder.
+Put these datasets side-by-side in the "refinery_data" folder.

 ## Data management
 Here is how each dataset should look.
 Please make sure you follow this template exactly.